15 Amazing Facts About Venus Williams

 In 2005, the Williams sisters took their talents to the small screen and starred in their own reality show, Venus and Serena: For Real.
 The series, which aired on ABC Family, gave viewers an up-close look at the lives of the superstar sisters as they navigated being icons in tennis and pop culture.
-Although they only aired five episodes in one season, the Williams sisters were among the first star athletes to develop their own reality show just when the genre was taking off.
+Though only five episodes aired in the single season, the Williams sisters were among the first star athletes to develop their own reality show just when the genre was taking off.

-10. Venus Williams fought for equal pay for women players at Wimbledon.
+10. Williams fought for equal pay for women players at Wimbledon.

 11. Venus Williams has won five Olympic medals.

-Not only does Williams have several Grand Slam titles under her belt, but she’s a five-time Olympic medal winner—four gold and one silver.
+Not only does Williams have several Grand Slam titles under her belt, but she’s a five-time Olympic medal winner—four golds and one silver.
 Along with Serena, she is a part of the winningest doubles tennis team in Olympic history.
-She and Roger Federer are the only five-time Olympians in tennis.
-She even hinted on The Late Show with James Corden that she’d like to play in this year’s Summer Olympics in Tokyo with Serena as her partner (though there’s no confirmation on whether either Williams sister will be there).

-12. Venus Williams is a New York Times best-selling author.
+12. Williams is a New York Times best-selling author.

 In 2010, Williams added another distinction to her ever-expanding list of accomplishments when she became a New York Times best-selling author.
 Williams co-authored Come To Win: Business Leaders, Artists, Doctors, and Other Visionaries on How Sports Can Help You Top Your Profession, which explored the early athletic experiences of several successful people.
 Williams interviewed close to 50 people for the book, including fashion designer Vera Wang, business magnate Richard Branson, former President Bill Clinton, and former Secretary of State Condoleezza Rice.